MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only

-### <a name="sitelinkextensionorder"></a>Sitelink Extension Order
-This field value represents the order of this record in the comparable list of [SiteLink](../campaign-management-service/sitelink.md) objects.
-For example if this row in the bulk file represents the first item in the list, this field's value is 1 (one).

-For the campaign management service, the SiteLinks element of the [SiteLinksAdExtension](../campaign-management-service/sitelinksadextension.md) object is a list of [SiteLink](../campaign-management-service/sitelink.md) objects.

-**Add:** Optional
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

 ### <a name="startdate"></a>Start Date
-The sitelink scheduled start date string formatted as *MM/DD/YYYY*.
+The ad extension scheduled start date string formatted as *MM/DD/YYYY*.

 The start date is inclusive.
-For example, if you set *StartDate* to 3/5/2017, the sitelink will start being shown at 12:00 AM on 3/5/2017.
+For example, if you set *StartDate* to 3/5/2017, the ad extensions will start being shown at 12:00 AM on 3/5/2017.

 **Add:** Optional.
-If you do not specify a start date, the sitelink is immediately eligible to be scheduled during the day and time ranges.
+If you do not specify a start date, the ad extensions are immediately eligible to be scheduled during the day and time ranges.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 The start date can be shortened or extended, as long as the end date is either null or occurs after the new start date.
 If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing the start date and the sitelink is immediately eligible to be scheduled during the day and time ranges.
+If you set this field to *delete_value*, then you are effectively removing the start date and the ad extensions are immediately eligible to be scheduled during the day and time ranges.
 **Delete:** Read-only

 ### <a name="status"></a>Status